Mohamad-fcz/Fullsize_screenshot/README.md

 ![Screenshot_20230101_091004](https://user-images.githubusercontent.com/99288525/211022334-0f009ed1-c098-4916-acd8-c6a41d3290de.png)

-After you have finished making configurations, you can begin the automation process by clicking the Done button and then running the last cellto begin the automation.
+After you have finished making configurations, you can begin the automation process by clicking the Done button and then running the last cell to begin the automation.
 ## Author

 - [![portfolio](https://img.shields.io/badge/Mohamad%20Ahmadzadeh-000?style=for-the-badge&logo=github&logoColor=white)](https://github.com/Mohamad-fcz)